-Some recent memorable selections of recent world and country premieres
+Some memorable selections of World and Country premieres

 Visages peint dans les Opéra Békin III for Soprano, Peking Opera and Electroacoustic Music

 Composer Zhang Xiaofu (China)

 Peking Opera: Wang Xiaoyan (China)

 To give this composition a predominant feature of its cultural background, the composer extracted the common practices of traditional Chinese theatre and created a system of highly symbolic "sound vocabulary" to constitute a language of electroacoustic music which is characteristic of its "shape of sound."
 Included in this "sound vocabulary" are: samplings of metal and leather theatre percussions, the four major vocal pattern in Peking Opera: singing, reciting, speaking voice, and rhythmical declamation.
 The composer handled all these samplings of sound under electroacoustic devices, highlighted and arranged their refined character in an acoustical coordinate framework, giving the composition its special effect and charm.

 Asian Premiere Beijing (2008)

 Composer Kaija Saariaho (Finland)